edson98lg/selenium_bot_linkedin/README.md

 5. Activate the checkboxes of your preferences.
 (Locations, Current Company, Past Company)
 6. Select "Show Results"
 7. Press Enter
+> If this message is displayed, please click the next page, and then click enter in the console
+`I could't find the 'next' bottom, please click 'next' and then enter :( `

 **
 ## ingresar al filtro